wumelissa/scatterBrains/README.txt

 ## Running MMC
 ===================================================

 Please remember to add an optical property file (e.g. "prop_subject03.dat") to the relevant subject folder before running MMC.
+Example for how to do this is provided in the example.m script.
 More information about this can be found on the MMC help page: http://mcx.space/wiki/index.cgi?MMC

 Sometimes the source is placed a little too far away from the surface of the head, which prevents MMC from running.
 To address this, the source can be moved incrementally along the direction of the source launch vector until the source is detected to be touching an element.
-This is shown in lines 64-72 of the example.m script.
+This is shown in the example.m script.

 ## Acknowledgements
 ===================================================